-The funnel model is a flexible configuration model that lets you more closely control setting job and document defaults for jobs.
-For example, you can configure one logical destination to print on the pink paper stored in tray 2 and another logical destination to print duplex from tray 1 with an overlay.
+This is a flexible configuration model that provides you with the ability to more closely control setting job and document defaults for jobs.
+For example, you can configure one logical destination to provide job and document defaults for PostScript jobs and another logical destination to support jobs using AFP resources.